Brno: Transport

-Brno is also a motorway node.
-Two motorways on the southern edge of the city, the D1 and the D2, connect Brno with Ostrava and Prague, as well as Bratislava, respectively.
-The D1 and D2 interchange is one of the busiest junctions in the Czech Republic with up to 80,000 vehicles passing through daily.
-Further beyond the city limits is the D52, which leads to Vienna.
+Two motorways, the D1 and the D2, traverse the southern edge of the city.
+The D1 connects Brno with Prague and Ostrava, while the D2 connects the city to Bratislava.
+The D1 and D2 junction is one of the busiest junctions in the Czech Republic, with up to 80,000 vehicles passing through daily.
+To the south of the city limits is the D52, which leads to Vienna.
 Another planned motorway, the D43, will connect Brno to northwestern Moravia.
-A motorway ring, the I/42, is under construction to divert traffic around the city.
-Several road tunnels have been built, at Pisárky, Husovice, Hlinky, and Královo Pole, as part of the I/42 project, with more planned.
-Brno utilizes a zone-based parking system, offering free parking to residents and charging visitors for parking.
+A motorway ring, I/42, is under construction to divert traffic around the city.
+Several road tunnels have been built, in Pisárky, Husovice, Hlinky, and Královo Pole, as part of the I/42 project, with more planned.
+Brno uses a zone-based parking system, which offers free parking to residents and charges visitors a fee.
 The historic city centre is subject to more restrictions.
 Additional car parks, including underground, are being built to alleviate congestion.
-In 2024, there were approximately 598 cars per 1,000 residents in Brno, with about nine cars added per thousand inhabitants each year.
-Brno utilizes a traffic management system that integrates real-time data and prioritizes public transit to reduce congestion and air emissions.
+In 2024, there were approximately 598 cars per 1,000 residents in Brno; this figure rises by approximately nine vehicles per year.
+Brno uses a traffic management system that integrates real-time data and prioritizes public transit to reduce congestion and air emissions.